Oghma-Infinium/Fahluaan/README.md

 ## Documentation

- - For those looking for a Gameplay guide or an overview for what the list has to offer, click [here](https://github.com/aljoxo/Arisen/blob/main/Documentation/Gameplay%20Guide.md).
+ - For those looking for a Gameplay guide or an overview for what the list has to offer, click [here](LINK).
- - To get an idea of what animations are used in the list, click [here](https://github.com/aljoxo/Arisen/blob/main/Documentation/Animation%20Documentation.md).
- - To know what graphic mods are used in the list, click [here](https://github.com/aljoxo/Arisen/blob/main/Documentation/Graphics%20Documentation.md).
+ - To know what graphic mods are used in the list, click [here](LINK).
- - To know what NPC Replacers used by this list, click [here](https://github.com/aljoxo/Arisen/blob/main/Documentation/Arisen%20NPC%20Replacers.md).
+ - To know what NPC Replacers used by this list, click [here](LINK).
  - To troubleshoot any issues you may be having, click [here](discord.gg/WakingDreams).

 ## Playing the List